Stanley FATMAX Garden Hose: Product Review

 I liked the sturdy metal couplings, integrated washer, easy-grip hose collar, flexibility and light weight of this hose.

-But despite all these nifty design/material science features, I felt that there is a definite need to improve the kinking problem at the hose collar.
-The hose collar is nice for attaching the hose to a spigot or nozzle, but for those with hose reels, the kinking issue is problematic.
-If the hose collar could be redesigned to eliminate the kinking, the FATMAX professional-grade 5/8” water hose would be in a class all its own.
+But despite all these nifty design/material science features, I there is a definite need to improve the kinking problem – particularly at the hose collar.
+The hose collar is nice for attaching the hose to a spigot or nozzle, but for those with hose reels or where the hose is pulled at an angle from the spigot, the kinking issue is problematic.

 Where to Buy